-- (A) Objection by Trial Counsel.
-During the examination of a witness, trial counsel may object to any question or line of inquiry that may require the witness to disclose classified information not previously found to be admissible. - (B) Action by Military Judge.
+(A) Objection by Trial Counsel.
+During the examination of a witness, trial counsel may object to any question or line of inquiry that may require the witness to disclose classified information not previously found to be admissible.

+(B) Action by Military Judge.
 Following an objection under subdivision (k), the military judge must take such suitable action to determine whether the response is admissible as will safeguard against the compromise of any classified information.
-Such action may include requiring trial counsel to provide the military judge with a proffer of the witness's response to the question or line of inquiry and requiring the accused to provide the military judge with a proffer of the nature of the information sought to be elicited by the accused.
-Upon request, the military judge may accept an ex parte proffer by trial counsel to the extent necessary to protect classified information from disclosure. - (3) Closed session.
+Such action may include requiring trial counsel to provide the military judge with a proffer of the witness' response to the question or line of inquiry and requiring the accused to provide the military judge with a proffer of the nature of the information sought to be elicited by the accused.
+Upon request, the military judge may accept an ex parte proffer by trial counsel to the extent necessary to protect classified information from disclosure.

+(3) Closed session.
 The military judge may, subject to the requirements of the United States Constitution, exclude the public during that portion of the presentation of evidence that discloses classified information.

 (1) Record of Trial.
-If under this rule any information is withheld from the accused, the accused objects to such withholding, and the trial is continued to an adjudication of guilt of the accused, the entire unaltered text of the relevant documents as well as the prosecution's motion and any materials submitted in support thereof must be sealed in accordance with R.C.M.
-1103A and attached to the record of trial as an appellate exhibit.
-Such material must be made available to reviewing authorities in closed proceedings for the purpose of reviewing the determination of the military judge.
+If under this rule any information is reviewed in camera by the military judge and withheld from the accused, the accused objects to such withholding, and the trial continues to an adjudication of guilt of the accused, the entire unaltered text of the relevant documents as well as any motions and any materials submitted in support thereof must be sealed in accordance with R.C.M.
+701(g)(2) or R.C.M.
+1113 and attached to the record of trial as an appellate exhibit.
+Such material will be made available to reviewing and appellate authorities in accordance with R.C.M.
+1113.
 The record of trial with respect to any classified matter will be prepared under R.C.M.
-1103(h) and 1104(b)(1)(D).
+1112(e)(3).

 In addition to the Sixth Amendment right of an accused to a public trial, the Supreme Court has held that the press and general public have a constitutional right under the First Amendment to access to criminal trials.
 United States v.
 Hershey, 20 M.J.
 433, 436 (C.M.A.
 1985) (citing Richmond Newspapers, Inc. v.
 Virginia, 448 U.S. 555 (1980)).
 The test that must be met before closure of a criminal trial to the public is set out in Press-Enterprise Co. v.
-Superior Court, 464 U.S. 501 (1984), to wit: the presumption of openness "may be overcome by an overriding interest based on findings that closure is essential to preserve higher values and is narrowly tailored to serve that interest.
+Superior Court, 464 U.S. 501 (1984), to wit: the presumption of openness "may be overcome only by an overriding interest based on findings that closure is essential to preserve higher values and is narrowly tailored to serve that interest."
+Id. at 510.

 The military judge must consider reasonable alternatives to closure and must make adequate findings supporting the closure to aid in review.

 Rule 506.
-Government information other than classified information
+Government information

-- (a) Protection of Government Information.
-Except where disclosure is required by a federal statute, government information is privileged from disclosure if disclosure would be detrimental to the public interest. - (b) Scope.
+(a) Protection of Government Information.
+Except where disclosure is required by a federal statute, government information is privileged from disclosure if disclosure would be detrimental to the public interest.

+(b) Scope.
 "Government information" includes official communication and documents and other information within the custody or control of the Federal Government.
-This rule does not apply to classified information (Mil.
+This rule does not apply to the identity of an informant (Mil.
 R. Evid.
-505) or to the identity of an informant (Mil.
-R. Evid.
-507). - (c) Definitions.
-As used in this rule: - (1) "In camera hearing" means a session under Article 39(a) from which the public is excluded.
+507).